simplystack/modulist-css/README.md

 # Modulist CSS

 The Modulist is a CSS design system.
-See [See documentation](https://simplystack.github.io/modulist-css/).
+See [documentation](https://simplystack.github.io/modulist-css/).

 ## Install